DMND-hub/Main/README.md

 ## Core Thesis

+For most of modern history, money was anchored to something scarce.

+When convertibility to gold ended in 1971, currency shifted from being reserve-constrained to policy-driven.
+Scarcity became optional.
+Expansion became structural.

 Fiat currencies inflate.

 Scarce assets harden.

-Bitcoin demonstrated that **fixed supply + credible immutability** creates a new monetary class.
+Bitcoin demonstrated that fixed supply plus credible immutability can create an entirely new monetary class.

-The Diamond Standard (DMND protocol — DMND1 / DMND5 / DMND10) extends this idea by adding a **redeemable floor**, allowing value to harden not only through scarcity, but through **verifiable backing**.
+The Diamond Standard (DMND protocol — DMND1 / DMND5 / DMND10) extends this idea by adding a redeemable floor — allowing value to harden not only through scarcity, but through transparent, on-chain backing.

+Where Bitcoin enforces supply discipline,

+DMND introduces structural backing discipline.

+The floor’s intrinsic value strengthens mechanically in response to sell-side activity.

 No trust.

 No discretion.

 No governance.

-Only math.
+Only math and on-chain immutable code.

 ---